hchyang/PSiTE/README.md

-The node variant file, specified by `--nodes_vars`, contains the somatic variants (SNVs/CNVs) occurring on the branch leading to each node in the coalescent tree.
+The node variant file, specified by `--nodes_vars`, contains the somatic variants (SNVs/CNVs) occurring on the branch leading to each node in the phylogenetic tree.
 This is the collapsed version of the variant tree file where the phylogenetic information is simply replaced with the node information.
 There are six columns in this file: